DeveloperPaul123/StarView/README.md

 |`starBackgroundColor` | `Color` | The background color of the star.
 Only visible when not filled. |
 |`starCornerRadius` | `float` | The corner radius for the points of the star. |

 All of the above attributes can be controlled via `XML` and `Kotlin`.
+See the demo application for more options and how they affect the view.

 ## Contributing